YottaDB/YDBDoc/ProgGuide/devcycle.rst

 This specifies that YottaDB search for a routine first in the current directory (.), then in the distribution directory (which is identified by the environment variable ydb_dist).
 The distribution directory is included in the list because it contains the percent routines.
 You will probably want the search list to contain these two items at a minimum.
 In addition, you may want to add directories of your own.

-For additional information about how YottaDB uses the routine search list, see `“$ZROutines” <./isv.html#zroutines>`_.
+For additional information about how YottaDB uses the routine search list, see :ref:`zroutines-isv`.

 ++++++++++++++++
 Editor